penninesoaringclub/newsletter/content/posts/2024-09/index.md

 ### Winter Club Nights

-Winter club nights are provisionally booked for the second Monday of each month: 14th October, 11th November, 9th December, 13th January, 10th February, 10th March & 14th April.
+*Graham Jones, Social Secretary*

-Keep an eye on Telegram for confirmation of dates and topics.
+Club nights will return as usual on the second Monday of each month throughout the winter, with the first one booked for 14th October at the [Sea View Inn, Chorley](https://theseaviewchorley.co.uk/).
+Keep an eye on Telegram for confirmation of further dates and topics.

 ---